WALKING AROUND THE MUSEUM IN THE CARENTAN AREA

 Going back to Bayeux or Caen

-La pointe de Brévands, a nature area facing the sea
+⇒ La pointe de Brévands, a nature reserve facing the sea

 Take the car (15 mins) or bike (30 mins) towards Pointe de Brévands for a view of the Baie des Veys.
 Facing the sea of Manche, depending on the tide schedule and the time you are there, you will contemplate the sea or the sandy foreshore, dozens of birds, a sunset or sea calves!
 A place of tranquility that invites meditation or observation.